Posts Tagged ‘Thanksgiving’

 What We Are Cooking Today

-The recipes were all gathered, with a visual feast, on one of Michelle’s Pinterest boards: Thanksgiving Dinner.
+The recipes were all gathered, with a visual feast, on a Pinterest board: Thanksgiving Dinner.
 It was my job to pick and shop.

 After mimosas and some pumpkin pancakes (great mix from Trader Joes) We’ll be jumping into: